gt-tinker/qwerty/README.md

 [`libffi-dev`][28] and [`libxml2-dev`][39] (apparently required by
 `qir-runner`, possibly transitively), [`libzstd-dev`][33] (an LLVM dependency).

-Finally, to build, run (the first two commands are a one-time thing):
+Finally, to build, run the following in a cloned copy of this repository (the first two commands are a one-time thing):

     $ git submodule update --init tpls/tweedledum tpls/qir-runner tpls/googletest
     $ python3 -m venv venv